TVRI: 2006–2019: Modernization and rebranding

-Following the government plan to introduce digital television in Indonesia, TVRI launched its digital broadcasting on 21 December 2010.
-Initially launched in Jakarta, Surabaya and Batam, TVRI also launched two digital terrestrial channels, which were the first of its kind in Indonesia: TVRI 3 (currently TVRI World) and TVRI 4 (currently TVRI Sport).
+Following the government's plan to introduce digital television in Indonesia, TVRI launched its digital broadcasting services on 21 December 2010.
+Initially launched in Jakarta, Surabaya and Batam; TVRI also launched two digital terrestrial channels, which were the first of its kind in Indonesia: TVRI 3 (currently TVRI World) and TVRI 4 (currently TVRI Sport).
 The launch was attended by President Susilo Bambang Yudhoyono and Minister of Communications and Information Technology Tifatul Sembiring.

 In 2017, the TVRI board of supervisors installed a well-known television figure, Helmy Yahya as the chief director and Apni Jaya Putra (former programming director at Kompas TV and employer of SCTV, RCTI and SUN TV) as the news and programming director.
 During the leadership of Helmy Yahya and Apni Jaya Putra, TVRI began to remodel its programming on a large scale.

 On 29 March 2019, at the concert special Menggapai Dunia (Reaching the World), TVRI adopted its new logo as a part of the rebranding efforts.
 The new logo was actually decided to be released in the fourth quarter of 2018, but for several reasons, it was postponed to the end of March 2019.
 At the same time, all TVRI regional stations have changed their logo in front of their respective studios.

 In August 2019, TVRI together with two national private networks (Metro TV and Trans7) and Ministry of Communication and Information Technology officially launched digital television broadcasts for border regions in Nunukan Regency, North Kalimantan.
 With the launch, the government hoped that people in all regions of Indonesia can watch television with high quality.

 A proposed new Broadcasting Act currently in the making, replacing Act No. 32/2002, would merge TVRI with RRI into RTRI (Radio Televisi Republik Indonesia, Radio [and] Television of the Republic of Indonesia).

+2020–present: Recent developments

+TVRI's improvements under Helmy were not continued in the era of his successor.
+TVRI seemed to have returned to its original essence, with its broadcasts barely noticed by television viewers, plus it was less agile in seizing digitalization opportunities.
+In terms of budget, TVRI also seemed not independent, continuing to rely on government funding.
+Efforts to diversify revenue also still did not show maximum performance, while having to be burdened with operating regional channels and stations.
+Nevertheless, TVRI's President Director Iman Brotoseno still believes that TVRI will become a "world-class broadcasting institution", with programs such as modernizing broadcast equipment, capacity building in human resources, plus the implementation of a Digital Broadcasting System in collaboration with the French government.